BrockResearch/rubyist/README.md

 Dependencies
 ------------

-Rubyist is a self contained roles.
+Rubyist is a self-contained role.

 Installation